 How do I prepare for Toilet / Potty Training?

 - Get a potty.
 Your child can sit on a potty from an early age.
-Encourage your child to sit on the potty ONCE a day (if possible when you expect a poo) for a short time (a couple of minutes as a guide).
+Encourage your child to sit on the potty once a day (if possible when you expect a poo) for a short time (a couple of minutes as a guide).
 It should be a relaxing time.
 Nothing needs to happen but if a poo or pee comes give praise to show this is what the potty is for.
-Warning: don’t go overboard with the praise or it will be overwhelming for the child – although the prospect of you child coming out of nappies may be incredibly thrilling to you!
+Note: don’t go overboard with the praise or it will be overwhelming for the child – although the prospect of you child coming out of nappies may be incredibly thrilling to you!